openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-deployment.md

 **StorageClassName**

-LVM CSI-Driver supports dynamic provision of volume for the PVCs referred to lvm storageclass.
+LVM CSI-Driver supports dynamic provision of volume for the PVCs referred to LVM storageclass.
 StorageClassName is a required field, if field is unspecified then it will lead to a provision errors.
 See [here](https://github.com/openebs/lvm-localpv/blob/develop/design/lvm/persistent-volume-claim/storage_class.md) for more information about the dynamic provisioning workflow.

 ```
 kind: PersistentVolumeClaim